vaibhav-vemuri/first-repo/README.md

-This repository has model code of how to solve the Towers of Hanoi for the purspose of learning the key functionalities of Git Hub.
+This repository has model code of how to insert an element in an array at a particular position for the purspose of learning the key functionalities of Git Hub.